MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDeploymentType.md

 ## SYNOPSIS

-Gets the deployment type of a Configuration Manager deployment application.
+Get a deployment type for an application.

 ## SYNTAX